Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Added timeframe sanity checks in all stores so RSI never uses stale bars from a previous timeframe after switching.
 If the active timeframe's bars aren't available yet, the view avoids using mismatched buffers and updates as soon as new bars arrive.
   - Settings persistence load scope: RSI Tracker now loads saved settings only on user change to avoid continuous DB overwrites.
 This prevents unintended timeframe resets that could desync it from other widgets.

 - Closed-candle parity (with graceful fallback): RSI calculations prefer the last completed candle.
-When there is sufficient history, the latest (forming) candle is dropped; when there isn't, the RSI uses available bars so the UI doesn't go blank right after subscribing.
-   - Changes: `calculateRsi` in `src/store/useRSITrackerStore.js`, `src/store/useRSICorrelationStore.js`, and `src/store/useMarketStore.js` drop the last bar only when there are more than `period + 1` bars.
+Now both stores wait for at least `period + 2` raw bars before dropping the last (forming) one; else they return null to avoid inconsistent intrabar values.

+### Subscription Scope (Updated)
+- Correlation subscribes only the configured correlation pairs for the active timeframe.
+- Tracker limits subscriptions to watchlist/user actions instead of auto-subscribing a broad major set, keeping updates scoped to what’s visible and relevant.
 - Minor residual differences can arise from feed and timestamp alignment; in normal conditions the values should be very close to MT5.

 ### RSI Tracker Display Rules (Oversold/Overbought)